 He earned B.A. degrees in Sociology (Departmental Citation, 2011) and History (Departmental Highest Honors, 2011) from UC Berkeley and M.A.
 (2014) and Ph.D.
 (2023) degrees from the University of Michigan.
 His research has been supported by the Social Science Research Council and the U.S. National Science Foundation.

 - “How Not to Lie with Comparative-Historical Sociology: A Realist Balance Sheet.”
-To be included in Comparison After Positivism, edited by Damon Maryl and Nicholas Wilson (New York: Columbia University Press). [link]
+To be included in After Positivism: New Approaches to Comparison in Historical Sociology, edited by Damon Maryl and Nicholas Wilson (New York: Columbia University Press). [link]

 - “The Emergence of de facto Bureaucratic Priorities: Extending Urban Citizenship in fin-de-millénaire Lima, Peru.”
 The Sociological Quarterly 63(2):266-95, 2022. [link]